BackupTheBerlios/hjb-svn/trunk/docs/rst/prerequisites.rst

 HJB is coded using the Java SDK 1.4.
 If you are thinking of hacking HJB, get the SDK for your platform.

-**N.B.** At the moment, the project purposefully used Java 1.4.
+**N.B.** At the moment, the project purposefully restricts itself to the features of Java version 1.4.
 It does **not** use any features of Java 5, but is 'future compatible' with it.
-This is to allow HJB to be extended entirely within development teams that are constrained to using Java 1.4, a situation which is still quite common.
+This is to allow HJB to be extended entirely within development teams that are constrained to using Java 1.4, a situation which is unfortunately still quite common.

 Ant 1.6.5 or later